 The fetus continues to grow both in length and weight.

-The end of third month means the end of the first trimester and it is the second trimester that you can hear the heartbeat of your baby.
+The end of the third month means the end of the first trimester and it is the second trimester that you can hear the heartbeat of your baby.
 Internal organs assumed nearly exact positions by 3rd lunar month.

 Internal organs assumed nearly exact positions by 3rd lunar month.

-In 28th week brain is developed to a great extent and now it resembles to the mind of a sleeping new born baby.
+In 28th week brain is developed to a great extent and now it resembles to the mind of a sleeping newborn baby.

 Nerve cells, present since the third week, increase rapidly in number daring ate second, third, and fourth months.

-Lungs muscles start expanding and contracting, ready to breathe in the outer world.
+Lung muscles start expanding and contracting, ready to breathe in the outer world.

 Parental Influences on Fetus

-There are critical periods of development during prenatal stage.
+There are critical periods of development during the prenatal stage.
 Any strong outer influence can badly affect the to-be newborn.